Global Gateway

 Initially, I realized my understanding of Chinese culture was limited.
 This necessitated multiple, deeper rounds of research and cultural immersion.
 By embracing an iterative approach, I was able to systematically synthesize complex data and ultimately build a comprehensive picture made of many puzzle pieces of how students truly struggle to adapt to British life.
 This allowed me to fully and effectively empathize with Chinese students at every step of my design thinking process.

-Persona, Affinity Map, AEIOU
+Persona Matrix, Affinity Map, AEIOU

 3. Ideation